N55 Upgraded Intercooler GuidePin

 On the E-Series, VRSF makes an intercooler up to 7.5″.
 On the F-Series, sizing goes up to 6.5″.

-If you don’t plan on upgrading your turbo, a larger intercooler might still make sense if you track your N55 frequently.
-The turbo lag and decreased boost levels from running a large FMIC on a stock turbo isn’t going to be huge, it’s just not necessary to go larger if you don’t need the excess capacity.
+If you don’t plan on upgrading your turbo, a larger N55 upgraded intercooler might still make sense if you track your N55 frequently.
+The turbo lag and decreased boost levels from running a large FMIC on a stock turbo aren’t going to be huge, it’s just not necessary to go larger if you don’t need the excess capacity.

 Here is a graph of an N54 (same intercooler used on the N55) with the 7.5″ FMIC pushing 790whp: